Ash vs Evil Dead: Cancellation

+Cancelled revival

 On July 25, 2022, Campbell announced that an animated revival of Ash vs Evil Dead was in active development, with Campbell returning as the voice of Ash.
 On July 26, 2024, Campbell confirmed the series was still in the works and suggested he was still set to voice Ash; however, three months later on October 29, 2024, he revealed the series was no longer intended as a continuation of Ash vs Evil Dead.
+On August 15, 2026, Campbell confirmed that the animated revival was no longer happening as he is officially retired as Ash in both live action and animation.